jgeumlek/WiimoteGlue/README.md

 * Not really designed to handle multiple instances of WiimoteGlue running, mostly due to them grabbing the same wiimotes.
 * No current way to change directory used for loading command files; it is just the current directory from when WiimoteGlue was run.
 * Only the default classic control mappings technically follow the Linux gamepad standards.
 The wiimote and wiimote/nunchuk default mappings were chosen to be vaguely useful in most games, rather than following the standard to the letter.
+* Virtual output devices aren't "cleared" when their input sources are removed.
+If you remap a button while it is held down (or an uncentered axis), the old mapping will be "frozen" to whatever input it had last.

 ##FAQ-ish